 Yes They need your support!!!
 It is prudent to invest in a supportive bra, which will help to relieve the new weight of your breasts and supporting your back.
 Look for one with a thick band (no underwire!) beneath the cups, wide shoulder straps, and an adjustable closure.
 Always go for cotton bras over synthetic ones; they're more comfortable as they allow the skin to breathe.
 And don't forget to keep them supported at night: A cotton sports bra, maternity bra, or a pregnancy sleep bra may make you more comfortable while you sleep.

-When choosing a bra, look for one that has:
+When choosing a bra, look for one that has:- good support

 ReplyDelete